Skip to content

 Agent Builder Configuration

 Agent Builder is the low-code tool for building and configuring Agentforce agents.
-The new agent building experience became generally available in February 2026.
+The new Agentforce Builder experience became generally available (GA) in February 2026 with the Spring ‘26 release, featuring Agent Script for hybrid reasoning and a visual Canvas view.

 Configuration Workflow

-3. Assign Actions — Map Flow, Apex, MuleSoft, or Prompt Template actions to each topic (max 15 actions per topic recommended)
+3. Assign Actions: Map Flow, Apex, MuleSoft, or Prompt Template actions to each topic (platform limit: 15 actions per topic)

-6. Deploy — Activate on channels (web chat, WhatsApp, Slack, Experience Cloud, voice)
+6. Deploy: Activate on channels (web chat, WhatsApp, Slack, Experience Cloud (formerly Community Cloud), voice)

 Natural Language Agent Creation